 Mindfulness is a concept that has been around for thousands of years, with its origins in Buddhism, but it hasn’t been defined in scientific terms until recently.
 It was brought to the Western world’s consciousness by Jon Kabat-Zinn.
 In 1993, Kabat-Zinn, a Harvard professor, published the “Mindfulness-Based Stress Reduction” method based on his experience and experiments.

-Mindfulness is a mental state of non-judgmental attention achieved by focusing one’s awareness on the present moment, while acknowledging and accepting one’s feelings, thoughts, and bodily sensations, with calmness.
+Mindfulness is non-judgmental attention achieved by focusing one’s awareness on the present moment, while acknowledging and accepting one’s feelings, thoughts, and sensations, with calmness.